 How to Use Russian Buttercream

-Russian buttercream is smooth enough for frosting cakes beautifully and sturdy enough to pipe intricate designs with a piping bag and tips - it pipes like a dream.
+Russian buttercream is smooth enough for frosting cakes and sturdy enough to pipe simple decorations.
+It works well for:

 Russian buttercream, when made without any other flavorings in it, has a subtly sweet flavor, but not sickly sweet like traditional buttercream.
 It doesn't taste overly like condensed milk, but you can probably detect the flavor of it if you are looking for it.
 I recommend always adding vanilla extract and a pinch of salt to give the flavor profile a little interest.